 Chancery Court, Part III

-During her years of practice, Chancellor Myles was recognized as a formidable and skillful litigator.
-She is also a published writer with the American Bar Association.
+During her years of practice, at one of the five fastest-growing Am Law 200 firms, Chancellor Myles was recognized as a formidable and skillful litigator.
+She is also a published author with the American Bar Association’s Journal Under Construction.
 She has been recognized by her peers for her work having received numerous awards and recognitions.
 She was awarded the prestigious Diversity Fellowship to the American Bar Association’s Forum on Construction Law from 2018-2021.
 She has been named by the National Black Lawyers as a Top 40 Under 40 lawyer and received the Super Lawyers Rising Star Award in Construction for 2019, 2020, 2021 and 2022.
 Most recently, Chancellor Myles was named to the 2021 Nashville Emerging Leaders Class and was honored to receive the Nashville Business Journal’s Women of Influence Trailblazer Award for 2021.

 Chancellor Myles is active in her community and church.
 She founded and hosted the first expungement clinic in Rutherford County.
 She regularly volunteers with the expungement clinics in Davidson County and at the Nashville Rescue Mission.
 She is a past President of the Napier Looby Bar Association and its former Treasurer.
 She currently serves on the Board of Directors for the Boys and Girls Club of Middle Tennessee and is a member of the Discovery Center Guild and the Lawyers Association for Women.
-She has also served on the Board of Directors for the United Way of Rutherford County and Elevated Development.
+She is a past board member for the Board of Directors for the United Way of Rutherford County and Elevated Development.
 Chancellor Myles has been recognized by the Supreme Court of Tennessee as an Attorney for Justice for her pro bono service.

-Since returning from New York City, Chancellor Myles has lived in Middle Tennessee for over 16 years.
+Since returning from New York City, she has lived in Middle Tennessee for over 16 years.
 She is the adoring mother to Kaleb, Myles and McCartney and puppy Thurgood Marshall.

 “I am truly honored to have an opportunity, as a minority woman, to be the first to bring this diverse and inclusive perspective to our civil trial court bench in Nashville.
-When the critical matters brought to the Chancery Court, it is vitally important that the law is interpreted and applied impartially and equally for everyone in this County and I plan to do just that.”
+With the critical matters brought to the Chancery Court, it is vitally important that the law is interpreted and applied impartially and equally for everyone in this county and I plan to do just that.”